IzzyCraze365/ptsb-nov-2023/terminal-notes.md

 - **git commit -m "some message":** Commits/saves the files that have been added with a message describing what has been changed
 - **git branch** - show us current branch that we are working within
 - **git branch -M main** : changes our default branch name
+- **git log --oneline** : This will show the different values of of commits so you can revert your code.

 ## NODE
 - node --version